sleetplayground/sleet_key/README.md

 - The web was not working, so figured out how to do it with python
 - Python version works, but I can't customize it.
 - So I'm gonna see if I can do it with typescript

+And I quit.
+I can't get it to work.